Groups Acting Acylindrically on Trees: 3-Manifold Groups

 \subsection{Relative Quasi-Convexity and Malnormality}

+Let $G$ be a group, and $H$ a subgroup of $G$.
+We say that $H$ is \emph{malnormal} in $G$ if for all $g\in G\setminus H$, $gHg^{-1}\cap H=\{1\}$.
 The concept of malnormality is very closely linked with acylindricity, and in the context of relatively hyperbolic groups this is very well studied, but it can be difficult to find malnormal subgroups.
-We will instead use the related concept of \emph{relative quasi-convexity}.
-For definitions and a more thorough treatment of relative hyperbolicity and relative quasi-convexity, see \cite{Hruska08}.
+We will instead use the related concept of \emph{relative quasi-convexity}, for which we will use the definition due to Osin \cite[Definition~1.8]{Osin06}.
+For a more thorough treatment of relative hyperbolicity and relative quasi-convexity, see \cite{Hruska08}.

-Let $G$ be a group hyperbolic relative to a collection of proper subgroups $\mathcal{P}$.
-We say that a subgroup $H$ of $G$ is \emph{parabolic} if $H$ is conjugate into a peripheral subgroup $P\in\mathcal{P}$, and that an element $g\in G$ is \emph{parabolic} if $g$ is an element of some parabolic subgroup $H$ of $G$.
-This definition of a parabolic subgroup should not be confused with that given in Definition~\ref{def:ParaGP}.
+Let $G$ be a group hyperbolic relative to a collection of subgroups $\mathcal{P}$, which we will always assume to be closed under conjugation.
+We say that a subgroup $H$ of $G$ is \emph{peripheral} if $H$ is conjugate into a peripheral subgroup $P\in\mathcal{P}$, and that an element $g\in G$ is a \emph{peripheral} element if $g$ is an element of some peripheral subgroup.

+Intuitively, a subgroup of a group $G$ hyperbolic relative to a collection of subgroups $\mathcal{P}$ is relatively quasi-convex if the inclusion of $H$ into the Cayley graph of $G$ is close to being a convex subset once we have collapsed subsets corresponding to the peripheral subgroups.
+More formally, we have the following definition. \begin{definition} Let $G$ be a group hyperbolic relative to a collection of subgroups $\mathcal{P}$ such that $G$ is generated by the finite set $X$.
+We say that a subgroup $H$ of $G$ is \emph{relatively quasi-convex} with respect to $\mathcal{P}$, or quasi-convex relative to $\mathcal{P}$, if there exists some constant $\epsilon>0$ such that the following condition holds.
+Let $f$ and $g$ be elements of $H$, and $p$ a geodesic between $f$ and $g$ in the Cayley graph of $G$ with respect to the generating set $X\cup\mathcal{P}$.
+Then for any vertex $w\in p$ there exists a vertex $v\in H$ such that $d_{X\cup\mathcal{P}}(v, w)\leq\epsilon$. \end{definition}

-We have the following theorem that links relative quasi-convexity to malnormality. \begin{theorem} \cite[Theorem~1.4]{HW09} Let $G$ be a relatively hyperbolic group, and $H$ a relatively quasi-convex subgroup of $G$.
-Then there exists some constant $n_H\in\Z_{>0}$ such that for any set $g_1H,...,g_{n_H}H$ of $n_H$ distinct cosets of $H$ in $G$ the intersection $\bigcap_{0<i\leq n_H}g_iHg_i^{-1}$ is either finite or is a parabolic subgroup of $G$. \end{theorem} We call a set of conjugates that arise from disjoint cosets in this way \emph{essentially disjoint}.
-As in the Introduction, in the case where $G$ is hyperbolic and $H$ is quasi-convex in $G$ this immediately implies that the action is acylindrical.
+We have the following definitions and theorem that link relative quasi-convexity to malnormality. \begin{definition} Let $G$ be a group and let $H$ be a subgroup of $G$.
+Let $g_1, ...,g_n\in G$ be a set of $n$ elements in $G$.
+If $g_1H,...,g_{n}H$ is a set of disjoint cosets of $H$ in $G$, we say that the conjugates $g_1 Hg_1^{-1}, ..., g_n Hg_n^{-1}$ of $H$ in $G$ are \emph{essentially distinct}.